inceptionlrt/smart-contracts/projects/omnichain-deployer/README.md

 These scripts assume that the deployer has all the required permissions to set properties of the existing contracts.

 Currently commented out:
-- Setting target receiver on L1 adapter (no permission on testnet)
-- Setting ratio feed for newly deployed iToken on L1
+- Setting ratio feed for newly deployed iToken on L2 (ratio reuse from L1 expected)
-- Setting peer on L1 adapter